jasherai/chef-workflow-wiki/standard-tasks.md

 supports a common execution strategy for them, by exposing two tasks which are found to be common amongst resolvers.

-* `cookbooks:resolve` - resolve and install the cookbooks.
-Will execute before `cookbooks:upload` if it exists.
+* `chef:cookbooks:resolve` - resolve and install the cookbooks.
+Will execute before `chef:cookbooks:upload` if it exists.
-* `cookbooks:update` - update the locked dependencies.
+* `chef:cookbooks:update` - update the locked dependencies.

 We provide support for:

 * [librarian](https://github.com/applicationsonline/librarian):
-  `chef_workflow_task 'cookbooks/resolve/berkshelf'`
+  `chef_workflow_task 'chef/cookbooks/resolve/librarian'`
 * [berkshelf](https://github.com/RiotGames/berkshelf): `chef_workflow_task
-  'cookbooks/resolve/librarian'`
+  'chef/cookbooks/resolve/berkshelf'`

 **Important Notes**